CIABoosting/Change-Patterns-Mapping/README.md

 Sample testdata can be found at `./testdata`, these files are used to do experiments.

-**Notice: You'd better use the same file structure to store data if you want to do this experiment with ease.**
+**Notice: You'd better use the same file structure to store data if you want to do this experiment with ease.
+Otherwise, you should change the code in order to adapt to your file structure.**

 <br/>